theoblivious/simple_CSS_framework/README.md

-Simple HTML/CSS framework for creating mobile responsive webpages.
+Simple HTML/CSS framework.
 Everything is set to a float left and divided into Rows and Columns.

+*work in progress*